opentok/screensharing-extensions/firefox/ScreenSharing/README.md

 This extension allows you to use the screen-sharing support in Firefox with the [OpenTok.js][ot] client library.

+Note: Instead of using a Firefox extension for screen sharing, you can have Mozilla add your domain to the browser's screen-sharing whitelist.
+See [this Mozilla.org page][whitelist] for details.
+Note that it can take a number of weeks for Mozilla to approve your domain's inclusion in the screen-sharing whitelist and include it in a shipping version of Firefox.

 ## Customizing the extension for your website

 1. Fork (or simply download) this repo.